 (NB: this is a great thing to have for each of your research projects anyway – it’s a real handy thing to memorise when you’re taking to potential donors.)

-If you’re struggling to make your research easy to understand, or can’t summarise it in a short paragraph or a tweet, get in touch, I’d be happy to give you some advice.
+I’ve written elsewhere about how to write a research lay summary.
+If you’re still struggling to make your research easy to understand, or can’t summarise it in a short paragraph or a tweet, get in touch, I’d be happy to give you some advice.

 A page of text isn’t particularly appealing to look at, so you’ll want some images to draw the eye in and make it appealing to read.